-The following essay topic analysis examines the University of Toronto’s Rotman School of Management MBA admissions essays for the 2018-2019 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines the University of Toronto’s Rotman School of Management MBA admissions essays for the 2022-2023 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-With 1,000 words, it’s likely that you will be able to talk about two to three images/experiences rather easily.
-While it would be ideal to touch on each of the six qualities Rotman capitalizes, it’s entirely understandable that some would be more prevalent than others.
+Though the pictures are optional, they would likely help anchor a lengthy 1,000-word essay, so you should strongly consider taking advantage of the opportunity.
+While it would be ideal to touch on each of the values Rotman capitalizes (Passion / Grit / Resilience / Innovation / Drive / Ambition), it’s entirely understandable that some would be more prevalent than others.
 There are a few ways to begin tackling this lengthy essay.
 One would be list your greatest accomplishments, and then connect back to one or two (or more) of the highlighted values.
 Alternatively, you may reflect on each value and find an accomplishment that way.
-No matter your starting point, there are some key factors you will want to include.

-Innovation requires tangible improvement.
-So, when tackling this, you may consider using the STAR technique to structure their story:
+When tackling this, you may consider using the STAR technique to structure your story:

 - Situation – Set the stage or identify the situation and opportunity for improvement.

 - Task – Identify the task or project that you set out to perform.

 - Action – Describe the actions you took to complete the project.

 - Result – Summarize the (hopefully positive) outcome.

 Keep in mind, while the adcom knows most candidates are not professional photographers, make sure the pictures you may choose to upload are clear and informative.
 While you may look fantastic in your head shot, this essay presents an opportunity to show more about you.
 Consider the background, consider what action is taking place, consider what a viewer may deduce simply by looking at the image.
 How does or can your given image(s) tie back to Passion / Grit / Resilience / Innovation / Drive / Ambition?